ryan-haskell/elm-spa/README.md

     Global.elm ✨
 ```

-Let's create `src/Global.elm` to define the `Model` and `Msg` types we'll share across pages and use in our layout functions:
+The purpose of `Global.elm` is to define the `Model` and `Msg` types we'll share across pages and use in our layout functions:

 ```elm
 module Global exposing ( Model, Msg(..) )